|Land Area||20,330 km2|

 |GDP (PPP)||$297.00 Billion|

 |GDP Per Capita||$34,800|

 The country of Israel has four distinct geographical areas:

-The Dead Sea is the lowest point (below sea level) on the planet.
-The River Jordan is the most significant river, and it forms the natural border between Israel and Jordan
+The Dead Sea is the lowest point (below sea level) on earth.
+The River Jordan is the most significant river, forming the natural border between Israel and Jordan.

 Israel's highest point is Mt.
 Meron, which peaks at 3,963 ft.
 (1,208m).